nickhall/SIG-Content-Filter/README.md

-sig-porn-filter
+SIG Content Filter
 ===============

-Removes all porn links from sig.
+Simple script to remove all unsavory links from SIG.